-Chapter 17: Shenandoah, Oh Shenandoah
+Chapter 17: Shenandoah II: Leadership and Survival

-name of a town in Virginia.
-It is also the name of a county in that
+Shenandoah is the name of a town in Virginia.
+It is also the name

-state.
-There is also a famous river there named The Shenandoah.
-That
+of a county in that state.
+There is also a famous river in Virginia

-river runs through the northern portion of the most beautiful valley in
+named the Shenandoah.
+That river runs through the northern portion of

-the world.
-That valley is located between the Allegany and the Blue
+the most beautiful valley in the world.
+That valley is located between

-Ridge Mountains.
-The name of that valley, too, is Shenandoah.
-I spent
+the Allegany and the Blue Ridge Mountains.
+The name of that valley, too,

-many of my boyhood days in that valley.
-I was born in that valley.
+is Shenandoah.
+I spent many of my boyhood days in that valley.
+I was

-Shenandoah was also the name given to the last and bloodiest operation
+born in that valley.
+Shenandoah was also the name given to the last and

-Operation Shenandoah II began
+Operation Shenandoah II began on September 29, 1967.
+The next

-to Phuoc Vinh as a ready reserve force for Jack's 1/2nd Battalion.
-My
+day, my unit was flown from Di An to Phuoc Vinh as a ready reserve force

-truck and a water trailer, which I was pulling behind, were flown to
+for Jack's 1/2nd Battalion.
+My truck and a water trailer, which I was

-Phuoc Vinh in a Chinook.
-I sat in the driver's seat during the
+pulling behind, were flown to Phuoc Vinh in a Chinook.
+I sat in the

-twenty-minute flight because there was no place else to sit.
-It had been
+driver's seat during the twenty-minute flight because there was no other

-two weeks now since I landed this dream job, driving the mess-hall truck
+place to sit.
+It had been two weeks now since I landed this dream job,

-for the cooks.
+driving the mess-hall truck for the cooks.

 On that first day of the operation, Jack Toomey's 1/2nd Battalion

-meters away from that same show.
-In the aftermath of that battle known
+from that same show.
+In the aftermath of that battle known as Ap Gu, it

-as Ap Gu, it had not taken Jack long, at all, to realize that it would
+had not taken Jack long at all to realize that it would be an excellent

 On this particular morning, October 4, 1967, Jack's unit began a

-"search and destroy" operation just east of highway 13 and about 15
+"search and destroy" operation just east of Highway 13 and about 15

-NDP, they were ambushed by a sizable enemy force of the 271st NVA
+the NDP, they were ambushed by a sizable enemy force of the 271st NVA

-up the rear.
+bring up the rear.
 However, they were still "milling around" inside the

 perimeter when the shooting started.
 Part of C Company was also